GI Studies

 - SID: 40 inches

-- Patient position: Supine (AP) or prone (PA)
+- Patient position: Supine (AP) or prone (PA).

-- Pt.
-Instructions: Suspend respiration on expiration
+- Patient instructions: Suspend respiration on expiration.

 Evaluation Criteria